3,200,000 Books Are In Print in the U.S. 2000

 "The highly ambitious ECHO project aims at the creation of a progressively growing agora, defining the management structure, data formats, tools and workflows.
 This in turn is intended to serve as a model for a larger-scale network within the 6th Framework Program of the EU.
 The subsequent project, possibly labelled ECHO 2, shall bring a major contribution to the preservation of Europe's cultural heritage as well as improved and extended access to this heritage for both scholars and the general public alike.
 This transformation of the Internet into a semantic web allowing the exchange and processing of information in the language of human culture within an emerging Open Library will serve as a framework for cooperative work on the sources and for the presentation of its results.
 It will also show socio-economic effects such as becoming a central resource of technology for storing and distributing information for institutions who lack such means; or for creating a basis for virtual tourism into the digitised realm of our rich cultural heritage in Europe."

-How much information 2003: The research project from the University of California at Berkeley, first published on the web in 2000, updated its findings.
+How much information 2003: The research project from the University of California at Berkeley, first published on the web in 2000, updated its findings in 2003.
 Strikingly it estimated that each person in the U.S. generated 800 MB of recorded information.
-This was more than three times the data that the same research project calculated was being produced in 2000.
-The remaining data in this frame of the timeline is quoted from the 2003 website:
+This was more than three times the data per capita that the same research project calculated was being produced in 2000.
+The remaining data in this entry of the database is quoted from the 2003 website:

 "How much new information is created each year?
 Newly created information is stored in four physical media -- print, film, magnetic and optical --and seen or heard in four information flows through electronic channels -- telephone, radio and TV, and the Internet.
 This study of information storage and flows analyzes the year 2002 in order to estimate the annual size of the stock of new information recorded in storage media, and heard or seen each year in information flows.
 Where reliable data was available we have compared the 2002 findings to those of our 2000 study (which used 1999 data) in order to describe a few trends in the growth rate of information.